mkeller3/FastGeospatial/README.md

 ![Aggregate Points By Polygons Image](/images/aggregate_points_by_polygons.png "Aggregate Points By Polygons Image")

 ### Description
-Aggregate a table of points into a table of polygons to determine how points are in each polygon.
+Aggregate a table of points into a table of polygons and determine how points are in each polygon.

 Example: Determine how many zip centroids are within each US State.